subpop/command-line-assistant/minishellai/README.md

 python3 minishellai.py init
 python3 minishellai.py "How to uninstall RHEL?"

+# OR with stdin

+echo "How to uninstall RHEL?" | python3 minishellai.py
+echo "How to uninstall RHEL?" | python3 minishellai.py "Text that will be appended to the stdin"

 # core-backend service must run to get answer from RAG
 ```